 Even though celery is a low-cost vegetable common in grocery stores, it has a lofty history in the United States.
-During the Victorian age, wealthy families regarded celery as a luxurious treat.
+During the Victorian era (or the Victorian age), wealthy families regarded celery as a luxurious treat.
 They kept stalks of the vegetable in intricately cut glass vases filled with water as a way to serve in-between meal snacks.
-Today, fine-arts museums display celery vases as works of American decorative art.
+Today, fine-arts museums display celery vases as works of American decorative art glass.

 Pressed Glass History

 During the early part of the 19th century, glass manufacturing underwent a revolution.
 Previously, artisans used blowpipes to create glassware, but technological advances led to the development of pressed glass, a technique that shapes molten glass using a plunger.
-By 1850, manufacturers began producing pressed glass in mass quantities and perfecting decorative patterns in glassware such as celery vases.
-Some of the most famous manufacturers of celery vases, including Fosteria, had their headquarters in Fosteria, Ohio.
+By 1850, glass companies and manufacturers began producing pressed glass in mass quantities and perfecting decorative patterns in glassware such as celery vases.
+Some of the most famous manufacturers of celery vases, including Fostoria, had their headquarters in Fostoria, Ohio.

 The Vase's Purpose

 From the 1830s to the early 1900s, celery was a rare and expensive vegetable that required a lot of care to cultivate.
 Cooks cleaned and scraped raw stalks, then put them in cold water in tall glass vases.
 This style of preparation and presentation in expensive celery vases was a symbol of prestige and confirmed a family’s upper-class status.
 Cookbooks started including more celery options in their recipes as a result of its view in society.